Hamburg guide Germany map flag

 Boats in Hamburg

-If you want to see the Elbphilharmonie building, it is recommended to reserve tickets in advance, especially if you plan to listen to a concert.
+If you want to see the Elbphilharmonie building, we recommend to reserve tickets in advance, especially if you plan to listen to a concert.

 Try traditional German food such as bratwursts, pretzels and fish specialties at markets or local restaurants.